woocommerce/woocommerce/docs/product-editor-development/how-to-guides/custom-field-tutorial.md

 }
 ```

-In the same directory create a `index.js` file, which we can keep simple by just outputting a hello world.
+In the same directory, create a `index.js` file, which we can keep simple by just outputting a hello world.
 In this case the `edit` function is the part that will get rendered in the form.
 We are wrapping it with the `createElement` function to keep support for React.

 ```javascript